-1. How does this verse's emphasis on Music as integral to worship challenge or affirm your current spiritual priorities and practices?
-2. What does New song of redemption in Christ teach you about Jesus Christ and His redemptive work?
+1. How does this verse's emphasis on Stewardship of sacred resources challenge or affirm your current spiritual priorities and practices?
+2. What does Christ as source of all spiritual riches teach you about Jesus Christ and His redemptive work?
 3. In what practical ways can you apply the principles of covenant faithfulness and proper worship demonstrated in this passage?